Vishhh25/Vishhh25/README.md

 ## 🌟 About Me

-- 🛰️ Passionate about Remote Sensing, Geospatial Data Science, and AI-driven Earth Observation.
+- 🛰️ Passionate about Machine Learning, Data Science, and AI-driven Earth Observation.
 - 📊 Specialized in Satellite Imagery Processing, GIS, and AI-based feature extraction.
 - 🏥 Developing AI-based Disease Prediction Models for healthcare analytics.
 - 📈 Expert in Time Series Analysis for financial, environmental, and health applications.